 No additional PC toll rate increases are currently scheduled.
-The toll rates for CVs-Rate Tiers 2, 3, and 4-are scheduled to increase approximately 60 percent between 2015 and 2017.
-The first increase of approximately 40 percent took effect on January 1, 2015.
-An additional increase will take effect on January 1, 2016, that will result in the combined increase of January 1, 2015, and January 1, 2016, being approximately 50 percent.
-A third increase will take effect on January 1, 2017, that will result in the combined increase of all three years being approximately 60 percent.
-From 2018 onward, CV toll rates are scheduled to increase annually at the rate of inflation.
-This toll rate schedule was approved by the Board in 2011.
+The toll rates for CVs-Rate Tiers 2, 3, and 4-are scheduled to increase in three stages between 2015 and 2017, resulting in a total increase of approximately 60 percent.
+The first two stages took effect on January 1, 2015 and January 1, 2016, resulting in a combined increase of approximately 50 percent.
+The third stage of this increase will take effect on January 1, 2017.
+From 2018 onward, CV toll rates are scheduled to increase annually at the rate of inflation.3 This toll rate schedule was approved by the Board in 2011.
 For the purposes of this study, CDM Smith assumes the annual increase in CV toll rates will be 2.0 percent per year between 2018 and 2040 and will take effect on January 1st of each year.
 All future CV toll rates are assumed to be rounded to the nearest multiple of \$0.05.
 EOWA toll rates are discussed in a later section.

-Consumer Price Index for all Urban Consumers (CPI-U), or its successor index, over the 12-month period ending on June 30th of the previous year.
+3 Consumer Price Index for all Urban Consumers (CPI-U), or its successor index, over the 12-month period ending on June 30th of the previous year.
 Source: Illinois Tollway Board Resolution No. 18516, dated November 20, 2008.